| |

 Born in Flinton, Cambria

 Republican.
-University professor; candidate in primary for delegate
+University professor; candidate for delegate

 to Michigan state constitutional convention from 33rd Senatorial